Changissnz/nu_merchant_principal/README.md

 demands a security that blurs any real demarcation.
 The connective chain is part of the super-cycle over the connected cycles.
-On what exactly is the cycle, individual recognition becomes a problem for answers of unscientific explanations, component-wise.
+On what exactly is the cycle, individual recognition becomes a problem with answers of unscientific explanations, component-wise.
 A piece can be demarcated from the whole, but for some reason it does not work when demarcated.
-And the whole has too many pieces to be given the sole identity.
+And the whole has too many pieces to be given the sole identity through innumerable functions attributed to it.
 Oh, these localized-mutative effectors, these cycles.